-The pairings have been chosen to bring the ethos, purpose and identities of the brands to life through creative visual installations in their windows.
-The 2018 pairings are:
+The pairings were chosen to bring the ethos, purpose and identities of the brands to life through creative visual installations in their windows.
+The 2018 pairings were:

 7 For All Mankind – canalGRANDE